Code-Institute-Submissions/milestone1_poolkv99/README.md

 ## Technologies Used

-The project uses HTML/CSS.
+The project uses HTML/CSS and bootstrap.

 ### Media
-- The photos used in this site were obtained from my personal library, with permission of all team members to use this for my milestone project.
+- The photo used on the homepage was obtained from my personal library, with permission of all team members to use this for my milestone project.
+- The photos for leauge and contact page are from https://pixabay.com/

 ### Acknowledgements